Are you looking for the best JavaScript web scraping library for your next project? You've come to the right place!

 👎 Cons

-- Browser instances introduce memory overhead.
+- Browser instances introduce memory overhead, which may affect performance.

-- Prone to anti-bot detection.
+- Can be susceptible to anti-bot detection.

 See a sample Playwright scraper that collects the target website's HTML: